Bytez-com/docs/api.md

 | MediaTek-Research/Breeze-7B-Instruct-v1_0                | 29.84

-## Requesting a model that isn't available
+## Help us make this better
-If you don't see a model you want to use, ping us on Discord or via email.
-We'll do our best to process your request within 24 hours.
+At Bytez, we want to build the best DX for AI builders.
+We value your feedback!
+If you have suggestions for improving our docs, please let us know on Discord or via email.